MedAI-Research-Lab/talon-axillary-node-mri-multitask/README.md

 ## Privacy and clinical-image warning

 No raw MRI, raster masks, names, or re-identification keys are included.
-Two composite segmentation figures contain deidentified test images prepared for the manuscript.
+The repository contains two deidentified composite segmentation figures prepared for the manuscript.
+Public-release review for these figures was completed before repository publication; additional details are provided in docs/DATA_GOVERNANCE.md.

 ## Reproducibility boundary